RanaKinabadi98/PyTorch-Transfer-Learning/README.md

 1. Run the initial example from the [LearnOpenCV tutorial](https://learnopencv.com/image-classification-using-transfer-learning-in-pytorch/).
 2. Experiment with additional augmentations and analyze their effects.
 3. Swap the model architecture from ResNet to EfficientNet and evaluate performance.
-4. Introduce custom regularization techniques and assess the results.